International Women's Day 2022

 Arctic Traveller & Botanist

 In 1925 she decided to visit Iceland, before moving onto Greenland.
 A woman willing to tackle such an environment was an unusual and almost scandalous phenomenon, but she persevered, examining historical sites and trading with Inuit people.
 She recorded what she learned and expressed the beauty of what she saw in poetry and paintings.
-She also filmed the people of the Arctic as they went about their daily lives.
-This is some of the earliest documentary footage ever recorded.
+She also filmed the people of the Arctic as they went about their daily lives - some of the earliest documentary footage ever recorded.

 So, this IWD, lets celebrate these great women who challenged conventions and grabbed life by both hands.
 Something that we can all learn by, don’t you think?